 This course gives students from all disciplines the opportunity to learn, research, and discuss, the global challenges faced by professionals when working and interacting with international organizations and companies.
 Global grand challenges we face as a society and in industry, and how to use technologies to solve these issues, will be covered.
 Other topics include international business and industry ethics, international cultures in the workplace, and global project management and innovation.
 Part of the course allows students to explore their own research and higher education passion on a global scale of impact.

-ENGT 50700 - Collaborative Leadership and Agile Strategy (3 credit hours)
+ENGT 50700 - Fundamentals of Collaborative Leadership and Agile Strategy (3 credit hours)

 MET 53000 - Facilities Engineering Technology (3 credit hours)